-After the death of the founder in 1912, his youngest son Friedrich Wilhelm Söhnlein (1860-1948) took the lead.
+After the founder's death in 1912, his youngest son Friedrich Wilhelm Söhnlein (1860-1948) took the lead.
 The company name was changed in 1922 to "Söhnlein Rheingold AG".
-In 1933, the sparkling wine cellar "Schloss Rheinberg" was taken over, which is still produced today as a separate brand.
-Finally, in 1958, the sparkling wine cellar "Söhnlein Rheingold" was taken over by the Bielefeld entrepreneur Rudolf August Oetker (1916-2007).
-Further expansion followed in 1961 with the purchase of the sparkling wine maker Lutter & Wegner.
-In 1964, the consumer brand "Söhnlein Brillant" was introduced, from which more than one billion 0.75 l bottles have been sold.
-Other brands Söhnlein Brillant are red, non-alcoholic, rosé and rosé non-alcoholic.
-Finally, in 1987, a merger of long-time competitors Söhnlein and Henkell occurred.
-The company was renamed until the end of 2008 under the name "Henkell & Söhnlein Sektkellereien KG" and since the beginning of 2009 as " Henkell & Co.
+In 1933 the sparkling wine producer "Schloss Rheinberg" was taken over, which is still produced as a separate brand.
+Finally, in 1958 the sparkling wine producer "Söhnlein Rheingold" was taken over by the Bielefeld entrepreneur Rudolf August Oetker (1916-2007).
+A further expansion followed in 1961 with the purchase of the Lutter & Wegner sparkling wine producer.
+In 1964, the “Söhnlein Brillant” consumer brand was launched, of which over a billion 0.75 liter bottles have been sold.
+Other brands Söhnlein Brillant are red, alcohol-free, rosé and rosé alcohol-free.
+Finally, in 1987 the long-standing competitors Söhnlein and Henkell merged.
+The company operated under the name "Henkell & Söhnlein Sektkellereien KG" until the end of 2008 and since the beginning of 2009 as " Henkell & Co.
 Sektkellerei KG ".
-The company with all brands is one of the big ones Oetker Group,
+The company with all brands is part of the big one Oetker Group,